“The Galaxy S10e has almost all the bells and whistles, at a much better price.”

 Samsung offers a limited one-year warranty that covers the phone from manufacturer defects, and not much more.

 The Samsung Galaxy S10e is what most people looking to upgrade their phone should buy.
 It doesn’t have the strongest battery life or the best cameras, but it offers good value if you’re looking for a flagship experience without having to shell out $900 or $1,000.
 You’re still getting the best screen on a smartphone, great build quality, strong performance, good software, and capable cameras.

 Is there a better alternative?

-If you’re open to using iOS, then the $750 iPhone XR should be considered.
-It has excellent battery life, a good camera, and strong performance, but the Galaxy S10e can match it (if not exceed) in other categories such as display and build quality.
+If you’re open to using iOS, then the $700 iPhone 11 should be considered.
+It has excellent battery life, a good camera, and strong performance.
+It beats the Samsung in camera performance, but the screen is less impressive.

 If $750 is still too much, think on the OnePlus 6T.
 You get speedy performance, customizable software, and a contemporary design.
 Camera quality isn’t the best, but the phone only costs $550, so compromises must be made.
 You could also wait a few months if there’s no rush, as the OnePlus 7 is expected to launch relatively soon.

 How long will it last?

 The Galaxy S10e is protected by Gorilla Glass 5 on the front and back, but that doesn’t mean you shouldn’t use a case to protect it.
 The phone is IP68 water resistant, so it can survive underwater up to 1.5 meters for 30 minutes.

 I expect it to last three to four years before the battery starts to degrade.